Wildfire: Carbon dioxide and other emissions from fires

-Prevention
+Prevention and mitigation

 Wildfire prevention refers to the preemptive methods aimed at reducing the risk of fires as well as lessening its severity and spread.
 Prevention techniques aim to manage air quality, maintain ecological balances, protect resources, and to affect future fires.
-North American firefighting policies permit naturally caused fires to burn to maintain their ecological role, so long as the risks of escape into high-value areas are mitigated.
-However, prevention policies must consider the role that humans play in wildfires, since, for example, 95% of forest fires in Europe are related to human involvement.
-Sources of human-caused fire may include arson, accidental ignition, or the uncontrolled use of fire in land-clearing and agriculture such as the slash-and-burn farming in Southeast Asia.
+Prevention policies must consider the role that humans play in wildfires, since, for example, 95% of forest fires in Europe are related to human involvement.

-In 1937, U.S. President Franklin D. Roosevelt initiated a nationwide fire prevention campaign, highlighting the role of human carelessness in forest fires.
-Later posters of the program featured Uncle Sam, characters from the Disney movie Bambi, and the official mascot of the U.S. Forest Service, Smokey Bear.
-Reducing human-caused ignitions may be the most effective means of reducing unwanted wildfire.
-Alteration of fuels is commonly undertaken when attempting to affect future fire risk and behavior.

 Wildfire prevention programs around the world may employ techniques such as wildland fire use (WFU) and prescribed or controlled burns.
 Wildland fire use refers to any fire of natural causes that is monitored but allowed to burn.
 Controlled burns are fires ignited by government agencies under less dangerous weather conditions.

-According to the United States Fish and Wildlife Service, in rugged, steep, or highly inaccessible terrain where people are not threatened, wildland fire use can help avoid putting firefighters at unreasonable risk.
 Other objectives can include maintenance of healthy forests, rangelands, and wetlands, and support of ecosystem diversity.

 Strategies for wildfire prevention, detection, control and suppression have varied over the years.
 One common and inexpensive technique to reduce the risk of uncontrolled wildfires is controlled burning: intentionally igniting smaller less-intense fires to minimize the amount of flammable material available for a potential wildfire.
 Vegetation may be burned periodically to limit the accumulation of plants and other debris that may serve as fuel, while also maintaining high species diversity.
-Jan Van Wagtendonk, a biologist at the Yellowstone Field Station, claims that Wildfire itself is "the most effective treatment for reducing a fire's rate of spread, fireline intensity, flame length, and heat per unit of area."
 While other people claim that controlled burns and a policy of allowing some wildfires to burn is the cheapest method and an ecologically appropriate policy for many forests, they tend not to take into account the economic value of resources that are consumed by the fire, especially merchantable timber.
 Some studies conclude that while fuels may also be removed by logging, such thinning treatments may not be effective at reducing fire severity under extreme weather conditions.